-If you like your coffee sweet, honey is a great choice, as it provides more nutrients than refined sugar, including antioxidants, minerals, and vitamins (23).
+If you like your drink sweet, honey in coffee is a great idea, as it provides more nutrients than refined sugar, including antioxidants, minerals, and vitamins (23).
 It’s also known to soothe the throat, so a warm honey-sweetened brew is a perfect cold remedy.
 Just keep in mind that honey is unsuitable for vegans.

 30. Agave syrup